New York Medicaid Long Term Care Eligibility

 Exempt Assets for an applicant in New York include:

-i. $4,150 or less in cash/non-exempt assets if single.
+i. $14,850 or less in cash/non-exempt assets if single.
 If the assets exceed the limit on the first of the month the applicant is ineligible for the entire month.
+If married and both spouses reside in a nursing home, the asset allowance for a couple is $21,750.00.

 ii.
 One home is exempt (equity limit $840,000) if planning to return, a spouse, a child under 21, or a disabled person resides in it.
 Whenever an institutionalized person sells a previously exempted residence, the money from the sale becomes a countable asset.
 The recipient may then lose eligibility for Medicaid until he/she has spent down the money and their countable resources are once again less than the maximum.